 The Odenton Heritage Society is committed to preserving buildings and landmarks with historical significance in Odenton.
 Over the years, the society has raised money and donated countless volunteer hours to preserve three key structures.

 Old Masonic Hall – Located at 1367 Odenton Road, the former Masonic Hall served as the meeting place for Odenton Lodge 209 of the Ancient Free and Accepted Masons from 1912-2001.
 The OHS acquired the building in 2001 and it is now designated as the Odenton Heritage Society Historical Center which serves as a local history museum, public archives, the Society’s office and a community meeting place.

 The second floor of the Center houses a museum with artifacts, photographs and text displays outlining the rich history of Odenton.
 The Historical Center is open on the first Sunday of each month from 1PM-4PM.
 The OHS has completed a good deal of renovation to the interior and the focus of attention is now placed on renovations to the exterior of the building to have it look as close to the original as possible.
-The building has been declared eligible for the National Register of Historic Places.
+The building was officially placed on the National Register of Historic Places on July 25, 2022.

 Old Bethel Church – Located adjacent to the Historical Center on Becknel Avenue, this church was constructed in 1922 to serve a congregation displaced by the construction of Camp Meade.
 It continued to serve as a place of worship until 1957.
 In 1962, the Soroptimist International of Severn Run bought the building, and it served as Odenton’s first public library from 1962 to 1969.
 The Soroptimist International of Severn Run donated the building to OHS in 2001.
 OHS has since worked to preserve the building, and installed a new HVAC and electrical system.